 As part of delivering Integrated Learner Support, the University has also developed a new approach to Welcome Week.
 All students will now receive a core entitlement comprising:

-- a welcome to UoN/induction session led by the Personal Tutor
+- a welcome to UoN/induction and expectations session led by the Personal Tutor

-- a subject orientation led by the Personal Tutor, or by the Programme Leader with the PT present
+- a subject orientation led by members of the Programme Leader

 - a short 1:1 individual session with the Personal Tutor